if (Result == 0)

 When reading these two books, you’ll find a strong emphasis on not reinventing the wheel.
 In fact, a lot of developers are now finding that their work is greatly simplified when they rely on third party Application Programming Interfaces (APIs) to perform at least some of their work.
 The stronger emphasis on APIs hasn’t gone unnoticed by the media either.
 Articles such as, “How the API Movement is Transforming the Telecom Industry” describe how APIs have become central to creating applications for specific industries.
 In fact, you’ll find targeted articles for API use all over the Internet because APIs have become a really big deal.

+Now, at this point, I’m sure many of you will be asking what is an api?
+I would recommend those of you who aren’t sure do some research to learn more about them, as they are only becoming more and more important.
 I plan to write quite a lot more about APIs because I see them as a way of standardizing application developing, creating more reliable applications, and reducing developer effort in creating the mundane parts of an application.
 What will eventually happen is that developers will become more creative and APIs will put the art back into the science of creating applications.
 However, I’d like your input too.
 What do you see as the role of APIs in the future?
 What questions do you have about them?
 Let me know at John@JohnMuellerBooks.com.